yonatankarp/yonatankarp.com/clbnc2fzz00doqenvhqwgc2yo.md

 ### API Specs

-For the sake of simplicity, let us assume that we have only 2 services in our domain.
-Each of them services a single endpoint that is unrelated to the other.
-The illustration below should show an example of how our client will integrate with our domain:
+For simplicity, let's assume that we have only two services in our domain.
+Each service serves a single endpoint that is unrelated to the other.
+The illustration below shows an example of how our client will integrate with our domain:

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1670595471439/58xR2RlDW.png align="center")

-If we look at the service structure of our domain it would look something like this:
+If we look at the service structure of our domain, it would look something like this:

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1670667943709/OpCJo0he5.png align="center")